Mephiles/torntools_extension/CONTRIBUTING.md

 - All code should work on as many browsers as possible.
     - Optional Chaining isn't supported by Kiwi Browser.
 - Any changes should be added in the `src/extension/assets/changelog.json` file under the first unreleased version.
-    - First contributions should also update `src/common/utils/team.ts` to add yourself as member and choose a color for in the changelog.
+    - First contributions should also update `src/common/utils/team.ts` to add yourself as member and choose a unique color for in the changelog.

 ## Development Tips